Igor-Ivaniuk/karpenter-demo/0-envsetup/README.md

 ```
 kubectl get nodes
 ```
-If no cluster is running, please create it as described [here](../1-ekssetup/README.md)
+If no cluster is running, please create it according to [1-ekssetup/README.md](../1-ekssetup/README.md)